academie-de-espee/earl-marshal/training/rapier-marshal.md

       * Have you signed in the MOL?
       * Have you read the rules for rapier combat?

-### Criteria for passing for light rapier and heavy rapier
+### Criteria for passing for light rapier and rapier
    * Comprehension and application of the SCA Rules of the List, SCA Rapier Marshal's Handbook, and the "General Policies" and "Rapier Combat" sections of the "Policies of the Kingdom Earl Marshal" in the Atlantian Book of Policy.
       * The fighter must know the intent and spirit of the law.
 They do not need to know the letter of the law.
    * Ability to properly execute and acknowledge various valid blows.